 The limitations and exclusions for travel insurance are detailed in the sections "Exclusions and Limitations for Out-of- Province/Country Emergency Medical Benefits" and "General Exclusions and Limitations" in the Insurance Policy.

 Am I eligible?

 You must be a resident of Canada to apply for BMO Insurance Travel Coverage.
 Depending on the type of coverage you choose, other conditions do apply.
 For example, for Travel Medical Coverage, you must be covered by a Canadian Government Health Insurance Plan to be eligible and if you are 60 years of age or older, you will need to have completed a medical questionnaire and qualified for coverage.
-For full details, refer to section "Are you Eligible for this coverage?" in the Insurance Policy for Annual Plans or Single Trip Plans.
+For full details, refer to section "Are you Eligible for this coverage?" in the Insurance Policy.

 The following are general definitions that you may encounter.
 Individual product pages may include definitions specific to the product which would take precedence over these general definitions.
 In addition, the definitions found in your policy or certificate will take precedence over this glossary and any definition included on a web page.